ayushcode-debug/Student-Course-Management-System/README.md

 JOIN Student s ON e.student_id = s.student_id
 JOIN Course c ON e.course_id = c.course_id
 JOIN Teacher t ON e.teacher_id = t.teacher_id;

-🎯 What This Project Demonstrates
+🎯 Features of This SQL Project

-Relational database design

-Primary/foreign keys
+Fully designed relational schema

+Primary & Foreign Keys

+Constraints (UNIQUE, CHECK, AUTO_INCREMENT)

+ER Diagram

+Sample data insertion

+Exported CSV outputs

+JOIN, GROUP BY, and subquery examples

+📁 Outputs Included
+All exported results and screenshots are stored in the outputs/ folder:

+CSV table exports

+Screenshots from MySQL overviews

+Verification outputs

+🧠 What I Learned
-ER diagram modeling
+How to design an SQL database using ER modeling

+How to apply relationships using PK/FK

-SQL joins and constraints
+Writing JOIN queries and constraints

-CSV export for data analysis

-GitHub project documentation
+Importing/exporting data with CSV

+Documenting a project on GitHub

 🚀 Future Enhancements

-Attendance table
+Add Attendance table

-Admin login module
+Build a front-end UI

+Add admin authentication

-Power BI dashboard
+Create a dashboard using Power BI

-API integration (Node.js/Python)

-✔ Project ready for resume + portfolio
-✔ Ideal for Data Analyst, SQL Developer, DBMS portfolio
+Convert SQL into a REST API

+⭐ Thank you for viewing my project!
+Feel free to give feedback or suggestions 😊